 - Example of a proposal budget and further details on the type of justification required for each line item

 The MCC Research in Clinical Assessment grant competition welcomes experienced volunteers who are interested in reviewing grant applications.
 We make an effort to match grant applications to the reviewers’ area(s) of expertise.
 If you are interested in serving as an expert external reviewer for this year’s competition, please contact us at firstname.lastname@example.org, outline your areas of expertise and include a copy of your CV.

 Reviewer benefits include:

 - Keeping active in the field of clinical assessment

-Please note, applicants to the current year’s competition are not eligible to serve as an external reviewer.
+Please note, co-applicants and faculty supervisors from the current year’s competition are not eligible to serve as an external reviewer.